fbryo/fbryo/README.md

 Welcome to my GitHub!
-I'm Juel, a Biology graduate who's transitioning into Software Engineering.
-Through self-study and enrolling in a coding Bootcamp at Manchester Codes, I am building a solid foundation in both frontend and backend technologies and languages.
+I'm Febry, Through self-study and enrolling, I am building a solid foundation in both frontend and backend technologies and languages.
 You can find me on tech twitter <a href = "https://twitter.com/j_brgnz">j_brgnz</a> where I'm currently enjoying  <a href="https://twitter.com/search?q=%23100DaysOfCode&src=hashtag_click">#100DaysOfCode</a> and <a href="https://edabit.com/challenges">Edabit</a> challenges.

-### ⚡ Relevant achievements
-- Awarded 1st place on Code First Girl's Web Dev course
-- Awarded in Top 3 as Most Innovative project in #HackfromHome 2020
-- Awarded full scholarship by Manchester Codes for demonstrating passion for tech

 ### ✔️ I'm currently learning
 - JavaScript